 All Mine to Give (1956)

 A hard-working pioneer family suffers severe hardships that can only be resolved with the help of kindly neighbors.
-Based on a true story. [ All Mine to Give credits: Dir: Allen Reisner/ Glynis Johns, Cameron Mitchell, Rex Thompson/ 102 min/ Family, Drama/ Individualism, Voluntarism] There’s no big lesson here but so many small ones as to constitute a fair example of the … [Read more...]
+Based on a true story. [ All Mine to Give credits: Dir: Allen Reisner/ Glynis Johns, Cameron Mitchell, Rex Thompson/ 102 min/ Family, Drama/ Individualism, Voluntarism] “This is a film about people in a voluntary society — working, paying their debts, and … [Read more...]

 Spitfire (1942)

 A British engineer must design the most deadly fighter plane of his time if he is to save his country from Nazi invasion.
-Based on a true story. [ Spitfire credits: Dir: Leslie Howard/ Leslie Howard, David Niven, Rosamund John/ 118 min/ Drama, Biography/ Britain/ Creator as Hero, Voluntarism] It would be difficult to overstate the importance of the Spitfire fighter plane … [Read more...]
+Based on a true story. [ Spitfire credits: Dir: Leslie Howard/ Leslie Howard, David Niven, Rosamund John/ 118 min/ Drama, Biography/ Britain/ Creator as Hero, Voluntarism] “This is a terrific creator-as-hero story and a heartwarming tribute to R. J. … [Read more...]

 Blossoms in the Dust (1941)

 ACADEMY AWARD NOMINEE: BEST PICTURE Edna Gladney places thousands of orphaned children in homes and fights the government to remove from them the stigma of “illegitimacy.”
-Based on a true story. [ Blossoms in the Dust credits: Dir: Mervyn LeRoy/ Greer Garson, Walter Pidgeon, Felix Bressart/ 95 min/ Drama, Biography/ Government Enforced Morality, Voluntarism] At one … [Read more...]
+Based on a true story. [ Blossoms in the Dust credits: Dir: Mervyn LeRoy/ Greer Garson, Walter Pidgeon, Felix Bressart/ 95 min/ Drama, Biography/ Government Enforced Morality, Voluntarism] “This is an … [Read more...]

 The Sea Hawk (1940)